LuisdelaVega/comet-starter-vite-app/README.md

 3. Commit your Changes (`git commit -m 'Added new feature_a'`)
 4. Push to the Branch (`git push origin feature_a`)
 5. Open a Pull Request

+## Notes

+### When to use `EnvironmentPlugin`?

+Use `EnvironmentPlugin` to expose specific values in from your `.env` files through `process.env` instead of the vite provided `import.meta.env` way.

+You would want to use `EnvironmentPlugin` when you're creating unit test for code that tries to read a value through `import.meta.env`.